ggkiok/WebPetApp/README.md

 // PUT api/Pets/{petid}

-UPDATE pet with given id (You must give in json format all info of pet to update (Id,Name,DateOfBirth,PetOwnerId) and returns STATUS:204 NoContent i.e
+UPDATE pet with given id (You must give in json format (and with header Content-Type:application/json) all info of pet to update (Id,Name,DateOfBirth,PetOwnerId) and returns STATUS:204 NoContent i.e
 {
 "Id": 27,
 "Name":"Rodo",